 14. Watch for your puppy’s potty cues.

-The other reason we love hanging out with our Goldendoodle puppy in a small space is because it’s so much easier to learn and then be able to notice her potty “signs.”
+The other reason we love hanging out with our Goldendoodle puppy in a small space is because it’s so much easier to learn and notice her potty “signs.”

 For our Goldendoodle puppy, we noticed that she would wander away from us and start sniffing near the puppy gate when she had to go potty.
 Also, she would get the zoomies as her way of “telling us” she had to go.

 Basically, we found that we could learn our Goldendoodle’s body language and behaviors by being in close proximity with her and watching closely for the repetitive patterns she used to “tell” us she had to go out.

 15. Bond with your fur baby!
 Give your dog heaps of your love, attention, and time.

 If you take away just one tip from this article, this is the one!

 Simply giving your dog lots of love and attention and positive vibes is the best beginning for your puppy’s arrival.
 In fact, multiple research studies have shown that when you bond with your dog, your dog releases oxytocin—the love hormone. ❤️

 16. Don’t risk taking your puppy to pet stores, to dog parks, or to visit dogs who aren’t vaccinated.
 Speak to your veterinarian so you know what’s safe for your situation.